A large brown bear walking through a forest

 An adult brown bear in dense woodland © Arcturos

-What are the threats to brown bears?
+What are the biggest threats to brown bears?

 Brown bears may attack livestock, damage property, forage crops or even threaten people – typically becoming defensive when cubs or carcasses are nearby.
 Brown bears will happily scavenge on rubbish or other human food that is available.
 This conflict reduces peoples’ tolerance to living with bears and can result in their persecution through hunting, trapping or poisoning.